 AddressMt Bonnell, Austin, TX 78731, USA

 To add an extra spark, arrive just before sunset and enjoy the show over a romantic dinner and a bottle of wine (but don't bring glass).
 If you're not a great picnic maker, the Central Market on North Lamar offers picnic baskets to go.
-Plus, it's a great place to pick up a bottle of wine.
+Plus, it's a great place to buy a bottle of wine.

 Capital Cruises rents swan-shaped pedal boats at Lady Bird Lake by the hour.
 What could say “I love you” better than agreeing to be seen inside a massive waterfowl?

 Mayfield Park in northwest Austin is home to a whole flock of peacocks strutting their stuff year-round.
-Stroll through the lush grounds or enjoy a picnic amid all this courtship activity, and something’s bound to happen.
-The park is also home to 30 different gardens ideal for casually strolling though with your loved one.
+Walk through the lush grounds or enjoy a picnic amid all this courtship activity, and something’s bound to happen.
+The park is also home to 30 different gardens ideal for casually strolling with your loved one.

 Go for a Swim and a Beer at Deep Eddy

-The Violet Crown Cinema approaches movie going as a special event.
+The Violet Crown Cinema approaches movie-going as a special event.
 The floors aren’t sticky, the seats are comfortable, and it’s never crowded.
 The theater features thought-provoking independent films that invite conversation and coffee afterward.

-At the second-floor bar, you can cozy up on one of the leather love seats and listen to the piano player.
+At the second-floor lounge, you can cozy up on one of the leather love seats and listen to the piano player.
 Or if you want to jump in on the fun, you can sit at one of the seats around the piano and participate in a sing-along.
 Other downtown fun spots are a short walk away on 6th Street.

-Formerly known as Green Pastures, Mattie’s is the new restaurant in the beautifully preserved house that was once home to author John Henry Faulk.
+Formerly known as Green Pastures, Mattie’s is the restaurant in the beautifully preserved house that was once home to author John Henry Faulk.
 Peacocks roam the grounds amid ancient oak trees.
 The menu is a mix of comfort food (Mattie’s fried chicken) and fancier fare such as the Akaushi ribeye.

 The Laguna Gloria Museum holds classes regularly on its lushly landscaped grounds in northwest Austin.
-You and your partner will be inspired by the pieces in the Betty and Edward Marcus Sculpture Park at Laguna Gloria.
-The sculptures are beautifully integrated into the landscape.
+You and your partner will be inspired by the pieces in the Betty and Edward Marcus Sculpture Park at Laguna Gloria where the sculptures are beautifully integrated into the landscape.